marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/enumerator-attributes.rst

     return oldval;
   }

-:gcc-attr:`deprecated`
+:enum-attr:`deprecated`

   .. index:: deprecated enumerator attribute

-  The :gcc-attr:`deprecated` attribute results in a warning if the enumerator is used anywhere in the source file.
+  The :enum-attr:`deprecated` attribute results in a warning if the enumerator is used anywhere in the source file.
 This is useful when identifying enumerators that are expected to be removed in a future version of a program.
 The warning also includes the location of the declaration